 One of the great tragedies in the history of science fiction was the premature death of the writer Stanley Weinbaum.
 His death in 1935 at the age of just thirty-three cut short his writing career which had barely lasted for a year and a half.
 Even sadder still is that he is nearly forgotten today when in a just world he would continue to be remembered as one of its great authors.
 Although his first story, “A Martian Odyssey”, remains an oft-anthologized classic, the rest of his oeuvre remains largely inaccessible to contemporary readers.
 This is almost criminal, for while “Odyssey” is justifiably regarded as one the field’s greatest stories, the main reason it is still remembered is for the revolutionary impact it had upon publication, the reverberations of which continue to be felt today.
 Weinbaum’s other stories, however, are no less outstanding and moreover, they demonstrate a maturity and an ability to intelligently handle sophisticated ideas far beyond the state of the genre at the time, demonstrating that Weinbaum was continuing to grow as a writer before cancer cut short a promising career.

 It is for these alien encounter stories that Weinbaum is best known, and in each of them, it is us Earthlings who are the alien visitors to our neighbors in the Solar System.
 Although clearly astronomically dated, good science fiction cannot help but to date itself on certain levels if it does not take certain conceptual risks.
-It is this combination of conceptual daring with first-rate writing that makes Weinbaum stand out from John W. Campbell ( a far better editor than he ever was a writer) and would help encourage contemporaries such as Jack Williamson and Murray Leinster, who started writing earlier, but had yet to hit to their peaks.
+It is this combination of conceptual daring with first-rate writing that makes Weinbaum stand out from John W. Campbell ( a far better editor than he ever was a writer) and would help encourage contemporaries such as Jack Williamson and Murray Leinster, who had started writing a few years earlier, but had yet to hit to their peaks.
 And while assessments with the revolutionary nature of these stories often begin and end with Weinbaum creating “aliens that were truly alien,” he went far beyond that.
-Weinbaum was among the first to seriously investigate the biology and psychology of the extraterrestrial in his fiction, and to do so through a subtle use of the scientific method, applying analogy and induction in his explanations and descriptions and making their alien nature and integral part of the storylines.
+Weinbaum was among the first to seriously investigate the biology and psychology of the extraterrestrial in his fiction, and to do so through a subtle use of the scientific method, applying analogy and induction in his explanations and descriptions and making their alien nature an integral part of the storylines.
 Furthermore, his view of the planets was just as unique and refreshing; instead of viewing them as stand-ins for the Amazon or the Sahara or the Tundra, he endowed them with their own unique landscapes and environments, as was appropriate for the organisms he populated them with.
 No other author would be re-conceptualize science fiction’s view of the extraterrestrial or interplanetary again as well or as comprehensively until Hal Clement would when he insisted that they be rigorously subjected to the known laws of physics and chemistry, and in the case of the former, evolution as well.

 Weinbaum’s best known story, “A Martian Odyssey” is justifiably famous for its creations, but they are from his only ones, nor has the complexity and sophistication of Weinbaum’s ideas been sufficiently addressed.
 Tweel, the “Martian ostrich” that remains the most famous Weinbaum’s creations was not just another friendly neighbor, nor was he a human in a bird suit or a supersmart bird who happened to live on another planet.
 He was completely alien in both physiology and psychology, for whom the comparison to a bird was a mere analogy.
 He may have been sufficiently intelligent and empathetic to be able to communicate with Jarvis, the human narrator of the story, yet at the same time it is made clear that there exists a barrier far greater than the puny cultural or linguistic obstacles here on Earth.
 The Cook’s Tour of Mars that Tweel takes Jarvis and Weinbaum takes us on introduces to even more creatures, and the other great sophisticated shift that the story makes is not just to view them in a non-judgmental fashion but to view them from the standpoint of the scientific method.
 The story’s protagonist is a chemist, working in the field Weinbaum himself was trained in, and he relays his adventure back to his fellow scientists on his ship (One of them is named Putz.
 It’s a good thing Weinbaum’s editor didn’t know Yiddish, because otherwise we wouldn’t get such delightful puns in the story as “Putz ejaculated.”).
 The “Dream Creature” may be terrifying, yet, as it is made clear, it is not evil, just doing what it needs to do in order to survive in a harsh and barren environment.
 My favorite creature in the story is the consists little more of a mound of clay for a body, tapering down to an arm to one end and a mouth/cloaca at the other, from which it literally excretes bricks.
 Yet this seemingly nondescript creature becomes fascinating through Weinbaum’s descriptions, as the narrator relays how the creature seemingly has no purpose in life beyond building brick pyramids and reproducing and theorizes about the possibility of silicon-based life (later a cliché, but then quite new).
 A frequent misunderstanding about Weinbaum’s writing is that in creating aliens who were genuinely lifelike and had their own purposes for existing beyond the advancement of plot, he was stating that it was impossible for us to understand them.
 It is more apparent in both “A Martian Odyssey” and elsewhere that understanding was possible, if we apply the scientific method properly, and learn to think outside the box when it is necessary and where it is appropriate, a message that continues to turn up in much of the best science fiction.